Monday, August 17, 2015

 To be fair, some good has come out of the things that have hurt the series.
 The move to what is now NBCSN got IndyCar a professional announce team, something that ABC didn't have until Allen Bestwick joined the booth and even then, Bestwick is the only one-third of the announce team.
 Two-thirds of the problem is still there.
 It has also put IndyCar squarely in the home for motorsports in the United States with NASCAR and Formula One as roommates and ratings are slightly up but still have a very long way to go.
 The ICONIC committee did produce a new chassis, initially had IndyCar at three engine manufactures but is now at two and we are in the first year of aero kits and while they have been costly, the competition on-track is just as competitive as when the DW-12 was first introduced and the addition of aero kits has opened the door for more companies to get involved than when IndyCar was truly a spec series.

-I guess if there if I had to take a crack at an answer for IndyCar is keep things stable.
+I guess if I had to take a crack at an answer for IndyCar is keep things stable.
 I think that's why people were so upset after the announcement Fontana would not be returning.
 Not only was a great race lost but it's another year where the series can't keep a schedule together for consecutive years.
 It's why people are frustrated when the news that Derrick Walker was resigning.
 It's another upper management change at IndyCar and they feel like they come yearly.
 It's difficult for the series to move forward when it is constantly looking in the mirror and trying to rearrange the things it sees in their reflection.

 While concerned, there is part of me that those it will be all right.
 IndyCar has stubbed its toes so many times but always finds a way to keep going.
 It is tiring to see and hear these problems continue to pop up around the series and at times it is hard to not let the politics get in the way of what is really good racing but ultimately, there is very little I or any other fan can do.
 Whether we like it or not, if we choose to tag along and be passengers all we can do is watch.
 To get involved and try to steer the ship in right direction costs more than any passenger can spend.
 Whether we like it or not, the wheel is in the hands of a few individuals.
 Let's just hope they all turn in the same direction.